 - They’ve greatly increased their portfolio of luxury hotels, which makes me actually want to stay at more Hiltons

-- Just for having the $450 annual fee Hilton Honors American Express Aspire Card (review) you get top tier Honors Diamond status; on top of that, the card more than pays for itself based on all the other perks, like an anniversary free weekend night, a $250 resort credit, a $250 airline fee credit, and more
+- Just for having the Hilton Honors American Express Aspire Card (review) you get top tier Honors Diamond status; on top of that, the card more than pays for itself based on all the other perks, like an anniversary free weekend night, a $250 resort credit, a $250 airline fee credit, and more.
+The card does have a $450 annual fee (Rates & Fees).

 - Hilton has gotten better at delivering on elite benefits than Marriott has in many ways; Hilton now offers free breakfast at all brands, while Marriott excludes many brands, including EDITION and Ritz-Carlton